-Union Budget is presented every year on the last working day of February by the Finance Minister of India in Parliament.
-This, year Finance Minister Arun Jaitley, presented the Union budget for the Financial Year 2016-17, in the Parliament.
+Earlier, Union Budget was presented every year on the last working day of February by the Finance Minister of India in Parliament.
+Since 2017, then Finance Minister Arun Jaitley started to present the Union budget on 1 February in the Parliament.

 What is Union Budget?

 If we want to define Union Budget, according to Article 112 of the Indian Constitution, the Union Budget of a year is a statement of the estimated receipts and expenditure of the government for that particular year.
 The Union Budget is also termed as the Annual Financial Statement.

 Due to the bad health of Finance Minister Shri Arun Jaitley, the Railway minister Shri Piyush Goyal is appointed as interim Finance minister.
 Piyush Goyal (Interim finance minister) presented the interim budget on 1st February 2019.